Economy of Djibouti: Regional situation

 Positioned on a primary shipping lane between the Gulf of Aden and the Red Sea, Djibouti holds considerable strategic value in the international trade and shipping industries.
 The facilities of the Port of Djibouti are important to sea transportation companies for fuel bunkering and refuelling.
 Its transport facilities are used by several landlocked African countries for the re-export of their goods.
 Djibouti earns transit taxes and harbour fees from this trade, these form the bulk of government revenue.
 Threats of pirates patrolling the Gulf of Aden, off the coast of Somalia, with the intentions of capturing large cargo ships, oil, and chemical tankers has created the need for larger nations such as the United States, France, and Japan to embed logistics bases or military camps from which they can defend their freight from piracy.

 The port of Djibouti functions as a small French naval facility, and the United States has also stationed hundreds of troops in Camp Lemonnier, Djibouti, its only African base, in an effort to counter terrorism in the region.

 Since 2010 China has become an important trading and military partner for Djibouti, including it in its African Road and Belt Initiative through the construction of infrastructure projects like a railway link to Ethiopia and the Doraleh port.
 In 2017, it also began operating a large naval base near de Doraleh port, which serves as China's first ever overseas military base.
 In 2009, China overtook the United States in becoming Djibouti's largest trading partner.
 Between 57 percent and 70 percent of Djibouti's debt is made up of Chinese loans.

 Chinese influence in Djibouti, particularly through its military base and financial debt, has been criticized in recent years as being more beneficial to the stability of the current political regime than for the country as a whole.

-Macro-economic trend

-The following table shows the main economic indicators in 1980–2017.
+Sectors